MKLab-ITI/pygrank/tutorials/tuners.md

 Instantiates the tuning mechanism.

 Args:
  * *ranker_generator:* A callable that constructs a ranker based on a list of parameters.
 If None (default) then a pygrank.algorithms.learnable.GenericGraphFilter is constructed with automatic normalization and assuming immutability (this is the most common setting).
-These parameters can be overriden and other ones can be passed to the algorithm's constructor simply by including them in kwargs.
+These parameters can be overriden and other ones can be passed to the algorithm'personalization constructor simply by including them in kwargs.
  * *measure:* Callable to constuct a supervised measure with given known node scores and an iterable of excluded scores.
  * *fraction_of_training:* A number in (0,1) indicating how to split provided graph signals into training and validaton ones by randomly sampling training nodes to meet the required fraction of all graph nodes.
 Default is 0.8.
  * *combined_prediction:* If True (default), after the best version of algorithms is determined, the whole personalization is used to produce the end-result.
 Otherwise, only the training portion of the training-validation split is used.